 To cut a long story short...

-Monitor the health of your team – helping to keep your people in good physical health so they can perform the tasks they are employed to do.
+Help to keep your people in good physical health, so they can perform the tasks they are employed to do.